virtual-labs/exp-sieving-method-iitk/experiment/aim.md

-### AThe aim of the experiment is to detremine the true density of the pharmaceutical powders by using liquid displacement method.
+### The aim of the experiment is to detremine the true density of the pharmaceutical powders by using liquid displacement method.